conda/conda/docs/source/user-guide/troubleshooting.rst

 Install using the -f option.

-[@cio-docs] From context, it would appear that the following solution should be generalized to cover both Miniconda and Anaconda.

 Download and install the appropriate Miniconda for your operating system from the `Miniconda download page
 <https://conda.io/miniconda.html>`_ using the force option
 ``-f``: